RulesCommittee/BylawsRepository/README.md

     - (a) The Committee shall work with relevant faculty, staff, and Union Organizations in order to promote environmentalism and sustainability on campus.

-  - **SECTION 10.** The COWG Committee shall be responsible for working with COWG (Campus Operations Working Group) and University Services to improve Brandeis Facilities.
+  - **SECTION 10.** The Campus Operations Committee shall be responsible for working with University Services and the Vice President for Campus Operations, along with Public Safety to promote a safe, modern, and comfortable campus environment for all Brandeis students.

-    - (a) The Committee shall work with University Administrators and advocate for improvements to campus facilities.
+    - (a) The Committee shall work with University Administrators and advocate for improvements to campus facilities and operations.

     - (b) All Quad Senators are required to serve on the committee.